-7 IS THE RULE BEING CHALLENGED?
-0.
+7 O. IS THE RULE BEING CHALLENGED?

-8 A. Yes.
-The rules have been challenged and have already been stayed in several jurisdictions, including a stay issued on May 1, 2023 for Texas and Louisiana.46 On 9 lawsuit was filed by Utah on June 20, 2023, similarly requesting review of the rule,48 and 12 the application of the Ozone Transport Rule for Utah was stayed.49 Thus, it is highly 13 unlikely that the rule will be applied to Wyoming or Utah in the 2024 ozone season.
-14
+A. Yes.
+The rules have been challenged and have already been stayed in several jurisdictions, including a stay issued on May 1, 2023 for Texas and Louisiana.
+On April 5, 2023, Wyoming similarly submitted a lawsuit to the 10th Circuit Court of Appeals to review the decision for deferred action on the Wyoming SIP.
+Further, a lawsuit was filed by Utah on June 20, 2023, similarly requesting review of the rule, and the application of the Ozone Transport Rule for Utah was stayed.
+Thus, it is highly unlikely that the rule will be applied to Wyoming or Utah in the 2024 ozone season.